 Shop the entire range of Irish wool blankets HERE on Amazon.

-- On the right hand with the heart pointing out to the fingertips denotes the person is single and might be looking for love.
+- The right hand with the heart pointing out to the fingertips denotes the person is single and might be looking for love.

-- On the right hand with the heart pointing towards the wrist denotes the person is in a relationship.
+- The right hand with the heart pointing towards the wrist denotes the person is in a relationship.

-- On the left hand with the heart pointing towards the fingertips denotes the person is engaged.
+- The left hand with the heart pointing towards the fingertips denotes the person is engaged.

-- On the left hand with the heart pointing towards the wrist denotes the person is married.
+- The left hand with the heart pointing towards the wrist denotes the person is married.

 The most iconic place to buy your Claddagh ring in Ireland is Thomas Dillions in Galway which has been making Claddagh rings since 1750.